Updated: Jul 26, 2022

 What is Modern Motocross?

-In my opinion modern MX it is a very refined yet extreme version of dirt bike racing that people either evolved with or were introduced to as second and third generation riders, there are very few new riders these days that aren't 2nd or 3rd generation riders.
+In my opinion modern Motocross is a very refined yet extreme version of dirt bike racing that people either evolved with or were likely introduced to as second and third generation riders, there are very few new riders these days that aren't 2nd or 3rd generation riders.
+(Though there are some)

-Motocross is a little bit like Nascar racing either you evolved with it and are on the inside 0r you are on the outside looking in and most likely thinking its fun to watch not something you could do.
+Motocross is a little bit like Nascar racing either you evolved with it and are on the inside or you are likely on the outside looking in and most likely thinking its fun to watch not something you could do.

-In My opinion Modern Motocross is anything 1990 or newer but maybe that's because 1990 is when I started riding.
-Some would say it's racing on 4 stroke bikes.
+In My opinion Modern Motocross is anything 1990 or newer (but maybe that's because 1990 is when I started riding) Some would say modern racing is on 4 stroke bikes.

-I started a little late by current Standards, I was 12 years old when I got my first dirt bike but before I started I was on a bicycle all day everyday riding freestyle BMX dirt Jumping and riding wooden half pipe ramps so when I got on a dirt bike I was already very comfortable on two wheels, and when I got a dirt bike it was a pretty mellow low powered Kawasaki Kd 80cc trail bike.
-It was perfect to learn, on I rode it around for one year.
+I started a little late to start by current Standards, I was 12 years old when I got my first dirt bike but before I started I was on a bicycle all day everyday riding freestyle BMX dirt Jumping and riding half pipe ramps so when I got on a dirt bike I was already very comfortable on two wheels, and when I got my first dirt bike it was a pretty mellow powered Kawasaki Kd 80cc trail bike.
+It was perfect to learn, on for the first year.

-Then I got a 1987 Honda CR80 and went Racing Then From there I moved up to a 1991 KX125
+Then I got my second bike, a 1987 Honda CR80 and I started racing Then From there I moved up to my third, a 1991 KX125

-by then I was completely comfortable with the power and I was already a good jumper from my BMX experience.
+by then I was completely comfortable with the power and I was already a good jumper my BMX experience helped a lot.

 Here is where this story takes a twist and I think the motocross industry could learn from this story.

 When I was Racing 125cc dirt bikes in the early 1990's I got 3 friends into the sport all at different times one at a time, all three of them liked dirt Bike's and wished they could have done it sooner but they didn't have a choice their parents didn't want to get them into it a younger age, (Or maybe didn't want to period)